Lake Skadar Boat Tour FAQs | Plan your Kingfisher adventure!

 How to get from Budva and Kotor to Lake Skadar?

 • Begin with a direct bus line from Budva/Kotor to Sutomore.
-From there, opt for either a train or bus to Virpazar.
+From there, opt for either a train or a bus to Virpazar.

 How to get from Podgorica to Lake Skadar?